ironhack-paris-webdev-may-2018/project-info/README.md

 Presentations
 -------------

-Project #2's presentation will focus mostly on your project.
+Project #3's presentation will focus more on you again, since you will be presenting to judges.
-You **won't** have to talk much about yourself or your background.
-You should still **introduce yourself briefly**.

 ### Format ###
 - Talking with Slides: **3 minutes**